kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_3_hw.md

 # Homework 3

-* Install docker on your computer (Screenshot) Register a docker account, and please prove you can docker login.
+* Install docker on your computer (Screenshot)

+  1/ Register a docker account, and please prove you can docker login.
+  2/ Try to build a docker image and push to the docker.io.

 * Install minikube on your computer (Screenshot)

 * Start minikube cluster on your computer (Screenshot)

+  Start minikube dashboard on your computer (Screenshot)

 * Deploy Springboot project in Kubernetes (Screenshot and proofs)

-Please refer to this tutorial, **https://spring.io/guides/gs/spring-boot-kubernetes**
+Please refer to this tutorial for the kubernetes deployment, **https://spring.io/guides/gs/spring-boot-kubernetes**

 ## Submission